matthewlloyd/Llama-Mini-Firmware/README.md

 mesh bed leveling.
 A skew factor of e.g. 0.01 equates to `0.01 * 180mm = 1.8mm` of movement at the far end of the bed, so your usable print area will be reduced accordingly.

+### Configuring PID Parameters

+The stock firmware allows you to run an `M303` PID autotune, but the new settings are lost on reset.
+In Llama, PID settings are *automatically* written to EEPROM after any command that updates Marlin's PID values, which could be an `M301` (set hotend PID), `M304` (set bed PID), or an `M303 U1` (autotune and use the PID result).
+These values will then be restored on reset, too.
+You do not need to use `M500`.

+If you need to restore the default PID values, they can be reset by running the following commands:

+* Hotend: `M301 P7.00 I0.50 D45.00`
+* Bed: `M304 P120.00 I1.50 D600.0`

+Note that if you run `M303` (autotune) without the `U1` parameter, Marlin will just print out the suggested PID values without changing the settings, and they won't get written to EEPROM.

 ---